Arts & Sciences French (CAS)

 Description

-The Department of Modern Languages and Literatures offers courses in Arabic, German, Japanese, the Romance Language group (French, Spanish), and the Slavic group (Czech, Russian).
+The Department of Modern Languages and Literatures offers courses in Arabic, Czech, French, German, Japanese, Russian, and Spanish.
 Whenever possible, the courses are conducted in the language that is studied.
 The aim of instruction is reading, writing, aural and oral proficiency, and an understanding of the life, literature, and culture of the country.
 Lectures and films in the language studied are offered during the school year for the benefit of the students in the department.
 Language laboratories supplement classwork.

 Placement

 Incoming students who wish to enroll in French, Spanish, and German are required to take a placement examination.
 The examination results will be used in combination with advising to determine appropriate placement in the sequence of courses offered within the department’s curriculum.
-Exams are administered in the language laboratory (304 Burnett Hall).
+Exams are administered on-line.
 Students who wish to begin the study of a new language other than those previously studied should enroll in the 101 level and do not need to take a placement exam.

 Education Abroad